leloykun/leloykun.github.io/content/ponder/adam-aggressive-clipping/index.md

 ## Smoothed SignSGD and Smoothed NormSGD

+Smoothed SignSGD and Smoothed NormSGD are special cases of ALMOND (Averaged LMO directioNal Descent) optimizers by Pethick et al. (2025).
 Unlike Signum which applies momentum first before taking the sign, Smoothed SignSGD applies the sign first before applying momentum.
 > **Definition 1 (Smoothed SignSGD).** Let $\eta > 0$ be the learning rate, $\beta \in [0, 1)$ be the momentum coefficient, and $G_t$ be the gradient at time step $t$.
 The update rule for Smoothed SignSGD is given by:
 > $$\begin{align}
 M_{t}^{\text{sssgd}} &= \beta M_{t-1}^{\text{sssgd}} + (1 - \beta) \text{sign}(G_t) \\\\